 My husband wouldn’t hurt a fly – or an ant apparently, as I’ve watched, perplexed and amazed, as he sweeps them up gently to transport them outdoors.

 Unfortunately, I can’t say I’m accustomed to such a gentle soul as Chris.
-On our first date, when he told me he meditates and practices yoga, and my first inclination was to question silently his sexual orientation (not that any of my gay friends are yoga/meditation enthusiasts).
+On our first date, when he told me he meditates and does yoga, and my first inclination was to silently question his sexual orientation (not that any of my gay friends are yoga/meditation enthusiasts).

-Prior to Chris, my type of guy was short n’ angry – sort of an Eminem meets Bella Lugosi – I dug dudes who sucked (the fuckin life outta’ me).
+Prior to Chris, my type of guy was short n’ angry – sort of an Eminem meets Bella Lugosi.
 Thankfully, Chris comes without a Napoleon Complex and is anything but angry.
 To this day, I’ve not seen him punch a house, throw furniture, or tell me what a piece of shit I am for having an opinion that differs from his.

 By all accounts, I hit pure gold in the world of bachelors.
 Chris is kind, he’s clean (as in tidy and drug-free), he’s hot, he’s had therapy, and while he doesn’t cook, he can afford a meal a few steps above the salad bar at Sizzler.
 Best of all, he doesn’t threaten to beat me.
 Woohoo!
 Who knew?